spyder-ide/pydata-bootstrap-sphinx-theme/CONTRIBUTING.md

 Finally, create a pull request to the [spyder-ide/spyder-docs-sphinx-theme repository](https://github.com/spyder-ide/spyder-docs-sphinx-theme/) on Github.

-Thanks, and we look forward to your generous contributions!
+Thanks for taking the time to read and follow this guide, and we look forward to your contributions!